 If you want to work in sports and build a successful career, seek out challenges.
 Not only does this help you professionally, but also it benefits you in terms of your overall well-being.

-The SHRM study found that job challenge and learning opportunities lead to greater engagement and probability of retention.
+The SHRM study found that job challenges and learning opportunities lead to greater engagement and probability of retention.
 Additionally, opportunities to advance are tied to better overall health.

 By continually growing, you will feel more fulfilled and passionate about your day-to-day.
 Find work in sports with lots of growth potential.
 Create relationships with mentors and build your network to determine exactly where you want to grow and how to pursue growth opportunities.